EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 When talking about plurals in linguistics, sets of 1 are called `distributive` and sets of > 1 are called `collective`.
 So, `met` requires a collective argument, and `ran` requires a `distributive` argument.

-We'll call predications like `in` that allow a collective argument but don't mean anything different by it a "collective indifferent" predication.
+We'll call predications like `in` that allow a collective argument but don't mean anything different by it a "collective neutral" predication.
 Words like `lift` are "collective aware".
 [todo: is there a linguistic term for this that I should be using?]

 So, now we have a solver that can deal with plurals properly, and allows predications to distinguish the various plural cases they encounter.
 There are a few more scenarios that need handling.